Rules of Conduct

 • Fighting or challenging to fight, running, roughhousing, pushing, shoving, or throwing things.

-• Creating disruptive noises and/or disturbances which interfere with others use of the library.
+• Creating disruptive noises and/or disturbances that interfere with others’ use of the Library.

-• Participating in group activities which are disruptive to the Library environment.
+• Participating in group activities that are disruptive to the Library environment.

-• Selling and/or soliciting for money or items or services, except as authorized by the Library Director.
+• Selling items or services, except as authorized by the Library Director.

 • Leaving packages, backpacks, luggage, or any other personal items unattended.
 Library staff will not store these items for Library users.
 Unattended items are subject to immediate confiscation.